sociomantic-tsunami/neptune/doc/announcements.md

   >Issues fixed in this release:

+2. The collated release notes of the release:

+   - Detailed release notes for issues that have detailed description
-2. A bullet list of issues fixed, including descriptions of the bug and what code was affected by it, links to the corresponding PRs or issues in github.
+   - A bullet list of issues fixed with links to the corresponding PRs or issues in github.

 3. A link to the github release for the new patch release.

 ### Minor Releases